Félix Malu wa Kalenga: Scientific career

 Malu wa Kalenga led construction of the Triga Mark II reactor at the Regional Center for Nuclear Studies in Kinshasa.
 From 1965 to 2000 he was a Commissioner at the General Commission for Atomic Energy (CGEA) in the DRC and a Director General of the Kinshasa Regional Center for Nuclear Studies.

 Fellowship and membership

-He was a Founding member of the World Academy of Sciences (TWAS), a member of the Board of Governors of the International Atomic Energy Agency (IAEA), Vienna.
-A Board Member of the United Nations University, in Tokyo and he was also a Member of the OAU Scientific Council, a Member of the Advisory Scientific Council of the Theoretical Physics Agency of Trieste, Italy, a Member of the Scientific Advisory Board of the International Atomic Energy Agency (IAEA), Vienna and a Member of the Vatican Pontifical Academy of Sciences for Applied Physics.
+He was a founding member of the World Academy of Sciences (TWAS), a member of the board of governors of the International Atomic Energy Agency (IAEA), Vienna.
+A board member of the United Nations University, in Tokyo and he was also a member of the OAU Scientific Council, a member of the advisory scientific council of the Theoretical Physics Agency of Trieste, Italy, a member of the scientific advisory board of the International Atomic Energy Agency (IAEA), Vienna, and a member of the Vatican Pontifical Academy of Sciences for Applied Physics.

 Death

-Félix Malu wa Kalenga died on April 22, 2011.
+Malu wa Kalenga died on April 22, 2011.